learntocloud/learn-to-cloud/docs/phase1/README.md

 <!--truncate -->
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/mxVq2DlPDWw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Along side learning to code (Bash is code), you'll need leverage [Git](https://git-scm.com/).
+It's the most popular version control tool and one of the DevOps practices.
+It is used to manage and share your code.
+GitHub is one of the most popular repository hosting service.

+Take some time now to create a [GitHub](https://github.com/) account if you don't already have one.
+It'll be your code portfolio and this is how you showcase projects on your resume.

 ## How to break down this phase

 I would suggest spending time on these three topics and this timeline: